vultraklej/VL.Voxelizer/README.md

 ### Known Issues

 - `TexCoords` sampling may produce jittered results between frames depending on the source model data
-- `Volume` sampling may generate voxels outside of AABB depending on the target resolution/AABB size

 ### Backlog